vintage-creator/Choriad/README.md

-# Choraid - Service Provider Platform
+# Choriad - Service Provider Platform

-Choraid is a comprehensive platform connecting busy individuals in Nigerian cities with verified service providers for everyday tasks and lifestyle support.
+Choriad is a comprehensive platform connecting busy individuals in Nigerian cities with verified service providers for everyday tasks and lifestyle support.

 ## Features